LGlade/Ryzentosh/README.md

 ## Instructions
   1. Make your USB installer with (https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) either from macOS or Windows.
 The MacOS way is recommended with the use    of a real Mac or a virtualized mac via VirtualBox since network kexts don't always work.
-  2. Copy the EFI an paste in at the root of the EFI of the formatted USB
+  2. Copy the EFI and paste in at the root of the EFI of the formatted USB, if there is anything there delete it.
+You can mount the EFI either from Mac (mountefi) or Windows (Minitool Patition Wizard>Change letter>Apply).
-  3. Download [**GenSMBIOS**](https://github.com/corpnewt/GenSMBIOS) to generate unique SMBIOS information and ensure you have the right type of mac for your hardware and input it into the software.
+  4. Download [**GenSMBIOS**](https://github.com/corpnewt/GenSMBIOS) to generate unique SMBIOS information and ensure you have the right type of mac for your hardware and input it into the software.
-  4. Open config.plist with [**ProperTree**](https://github.com/corpnewt/ProperTree) and go to PlatformInfo > Generic.
+  5. Open config.plist with [**ProperTree**](https://github.com/corpnewt/ProperTree) and go to PlatformInfo > Generic.
 Set MLB (Board Serial), SystemSerialNumber (Serial) and SystemUUID (SmUUID) and input their respective values.
 Change ROM to your network card's MAC or physical address without the `:` characters.
 You can find out this information by running (ipconfig /all) on Windows.
-  5. Boot from it and ensure you have the correct UEFI or BIOS configurations.
+  6. Boot from it and ensure you have the correct UEFI or BIOS configurations.

 ## All rights go to their respective owners:
 **Software:**